Global Existence and Vanishing Dispersion Limit of Strong/Classical Solutions to the One-dimensional Compressible Quantum Navier-Stokes Equations with Large Initial Data

 \item[$(3)$] The result of Theorem 1.1 also holds for the case of $\nu=\varepsilon$, which has been studied in \cite{Jungel-NA, F-Charve-B-Haspot-2011, Chen-Li-2021}.
 Indeed, the authors in \cite{Jungel-NA, F-Charve-B-Haspot-2011, Chen-Li-2021} transformed the system (\ref{1.1}) with $\nu=\varepsilon$ into a parabolic one via the effective velocity $w(t,x)=u(t,x)+\frac{\nu\rho_x(t,x)}{\rho(t,x)}$, then the transformed system has positively invariant region for the unknown functions $(\rho(t,x), w(t,x))$, which yields the $L^\infty$ bounds for $\rho(t,x)$ and $w(t,x)$ immediately (such a result was first obtained by DiPerna in \cite{DiPerna} for the one-dimensional compressible Navier-Stokes equations with artificial viscosity).
 In this paper, we derive the $L^\infty$ bounds on $\rho(t,x)$ and $w(t,x)$ by the pure energy method rather than the theory of positively invariant region.
 And such an energy method can also be applied to study the case of $\nu\neq\varepsilon$ (see the proof of Theorem 1.1 for details).
 However, we need the assumption that $\gamma\geq\frac{7}{4}$ rather than $\gamma\geq1$ in \cite{DiPerna, Jungel-NA, F-Charve-B-Haspot-2011, Chen-Li-2021}.

-\item[$(4)$] The global existence of strong or classical solutions to the nonisothermal compressible quantum Navier-Stokes equations with large initial data are still unknown up to now.
-We remark that the methods of this paper can not be used for the nonisothermal case due to the effect of the temperature equation.
-Moreover, the global existence of strong or classical solutions for the multidimensional compressible quantum Navier-Stokes equations with large initial data and $\varepsilon\neq\nu$ is also unknown.
+\item[$(4)$] The global existence of strong large solutions to the multidimensional barotropic compressible quantum Navier-Stokes equations with $\varepsilon\neq\nu$, as well as the nonisothermal compressible quantum Navier-Stokes equations are still unknown up to now.
 These interesting problems will be pursued by the authors in the future. \end{itemize} \end{Remark}

-Finally, we consider a singular limit for the one-dimensional compressible quantum Navier-Stokes equations (\ref{1.5}), which corresponds to the physical problem of letting the Planck constant $\varepsilon$ tend to zero, while keeping the viscosity coefficient $\nu$ be a constant.
+Finally, we consider the vanishing dispersion limit for the one-dimensional compressible quantum Navier-Stokes equations (\ref{1.5}), which corresponds to the physical problem of letting the Planck constant $\varepsilon$ tend to zero, while keeping the viscosity coefficient $\nu$ be a constant.
 Thanks to the uniform-in-$\varepsilon$ estimate (\ref{1.14}), we can obtain the global classical solutions for the one-dimensional compressible Navier-Stokes equations with large data through the vanishing dispersion limit (i.e., letting $\varepsilon\rightarrow0$).
 In order to state this result precisely, we denote the classical solutions to the Cauchy problem (\ref{1.5})-(\ref{1.6}) with the superscripts $\varepsilon$ as $\left(v^{\varepsilon}(t,x), u^{\varepsilon}(t,x)\right)$, then formally as $\varepsilon\rightarrow0$, we see that the limit solution $\left(v^{0}(t,x), u^{0}(t,x)\right)$ satisfies the following compressible Navier-Stokes equations:

 with initial data